 Exploring the true meaning of ‘digital’

 The power of digital has saved us as a nation, enabling organisations, colleagues, communities, friends and families to stay connected through a period of dramatic disruption.
-We’re all starting to emerge, albeit a little bleary-eyed, from ‘survival mode’ with many questions on what our future normal will look like, but perhaps with a better understanding of the value that digital can bring to us, both as individuals and collective communities.
+We now have a better understanding of the value that digital can bring to us, both as individuals and collective communities.
 A rare opportunity has been created for organisations to connect humans and digital much more closely – paving the way forward together as a truly social enterprise.

 It seems every organisation has been racing to become more ‘digital’ over the years, but have we ever stopped to understand what it means to us individually and to different groups of people?
 Have you stopped to think about what being ‘more digital’ means to you?

-For executives, it may mean new technology platforms and using data-driven insights to make better decisions.
-For millennials, the ability to switch between apps, influence an audience and have a platform for their voice to be heard.
+For executives, digital transformation may mean new technology platforms and using data-driven insights to make better decisions.
+For millennials and Gen Z, the ability to switch between apps, influence an audience and have a platform for their voice to be heard.
 For others, it may be purely using a smartphone, or engaging with customers in new, innovative ways.
 None of these are incorrect – it can mean so many different things to each of us, but no wonder such varied perspectives make alignment and a common vision very tricky for a leadership team.

 Pioneering a digital future

-The pandemic has accelerated every transformation and emphasised a need for every executive team to revisit their vision of the future and the role digital plays in it – a future which is now speeding towards us much faster than we expected.
+The pandemic accelerated every transformation, especially digital, and emphasised a need for every executive team to revisit their vision of the future and the role digital plays in it – a future which is upon us much faster than we expected.
 We are seeing a shift for leaders from an inward-facing defence position to one that has to be leading the attack with their teams.
 The big challenge is to build resilient businesses and create a customer experience that is not only digital but also human and personal.

 Take Spotify, which is leading the way on this: the top dog of the music streaming world, which focuses consistently on delivering a seamless, human user experience and building communities through playlists.
 It uses data analytics to personalise playlist content for us based on preferences and trends.
 Now it is taking bold strides to dominate the world of podcasting too.
 But what’s the secret behind its success?